-Dr. Annemoon van Erp at +1(617)886-9330 (ext 346) avanerp@healtheffects.org costs.
-The budget can be used to support the candidate's salary, to hire additional junior personnel (e.g., postdocs, graduate or undergraduate students, or technicians), or to purchase equipment and supplies.
+Dr. Annemoon van Erp at +1(617) 488-2346 avanerp@healtheffects.org

+Specific budget requirements: The project should not exceed \$150,000 total costs (i.e., including indirect costs) per year with a maximum of \$450,000 for a 3-year project.
+Thus, a two-year project should not exceed \$300,000 in total costs.
+The budget can be used to support the candidate's salary, to hire additional junior personnel (e.g., postdocs, graduate or undergraduate students, or technicians), and to purchase equipment and supplies.
 Under "Other Support", please specify the candidate's time commitment to other research projects.
 Please contact HEI with questions about the forms.